daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 #### Gateway, Sensor Registration From
 ```
 * Gateway infomation
-1. Vendor name :
+1. Vendor name:
-2. Gateway name :
+2. Gateway name:
-3. The value to use on the gateway ID : MAC, IMEI or UUID
+3. The value to use on the gateway ID: MAC, IMEI or UUID
    (The gateway ID is a value that distinguishes each hardware and can not be duplicated with other gateways.)
    (Please contact us if you can not use the above three items.)
-4. Report interval (Minium is 60 second) :
+4. Report interval (Minium is 60 second):
    4.1.
-Whether Thing+ Portal displays the report interval : Yes or No
+Whether Thing+ Portal displays the report interval: Yes or No
    4.1.
-Whether the report interval can be changed : Yes or No
+Whether the report interval can be changed: Yes or No
-5. Maximum number of devices :
+5. Maximum number of devices:

 * Device information
-1. Device name :
+1. Device name:
-2. Whether using 'Discover' function : Yes or No
+2. Whether using 'Discover' function: Yes or No
    (Discover is a function to find and register the sensors installed in the hardware.)
 3. Sensor infomation
-   - type :
+   - type:
-   - data format :
+   - data format:
-   - unit :
+   - unit:
 4. Actuator infomation
-   - Command :
+   - Command:
-     - Parameter :
+     - Parameter:
      (In the parameter, specify the content of the required value, unit, and whether it is required.)
 ```